 You will need your previous year tax information to fill out the current years FAFSA.
 With the IRS Data Retrieval Tool, the Department of Education makes it easier than ever to submit this information.

 Understanding The Student Aid Report (SAR)

 Your Student Aid Report summarizes the information you submitted when you filed the FAFSA and indicates your Expected Family Contribution (EFC).
-If you have filed the FAFSA electronically, you will receive an e-mail with a secure link for online access to your Student Aid Report.
+If you've filed the FAFSA electronically, you'll receive an e-mail with a secure link for online access to your Student Aid Report.
 After receiving your Student Aid Report check it for errors.
 The Estimated Family Contribution (EFC) listed on your Student Aid Report will determine the amount of financial aid you may be eligible to receive.

-Submitting additional documents, if needed, to complete your Application for Financial Aid
+Submitting additional documents, if needed, to complete your FAFSA

 During the Financial Aid Process, there are many times when additional information may be required to complete an application for Federal Student Aid.
 When SNHU receives your FAFSA information, we will review it and contact you for any additional information that we may need to review.
 Please respond promptly to any request from SNHU for additional documentation.

 The U.S. Department of Education selects approximately 1/3 of all financial aid applicants for verification.
 SNHU is required by the Department of Education to request certain documents that ensure the accuracy of selected students FAFSA.